stashed/mariadb/docs/kubedb/cluster/index.md

 ---
-title: Logical Backup & Restore MariaDB | Stash
+title: Backup KubeDB managed MariaDB Cluster using Stash | Stash
-description: Take logical backup of MariaDB database using Stash
+description: Backup KubeDB managed stanadlone MariaDB using Stash
 menu:
   docs_{{ .version }}:
-    identifier: mariadb-guide-{{ .subproject_version }}-helm-logical
+    identifier: mariadb-guide-{{ .subproject_version }}-kubedb-cluster
-    name: Logical Backup
+    name: MariaDB Cluster
-    parent: stash-mariadb-guides-{{ .subproject_version }}-helm
+    parent: stash-mariadb-guides-{{ .subproject_version }}-kubedb
-    weight: 10
+    weight: 20
 product_name: stash
 menu_name: docs_{{ .version }}
 section_menu_id: stash-addons
 ---

-# Take a logical backup of the MariaDB database using Stash
+# Backup KubeDB managed MariaDB Cluster using Stash

 Stash `v0.11.8+` supports backup and restoration of MariaDB databases.
-This guide will show you how you can take a logical backup of your MariaDB databases and restore them using Stash.
+This guide will show you how you can take a logical backup of your MariaDB database cluster and restore them using Stash.

 ## Before You Begin

 - At first, you need to have a Kubernetes cluster, and the `kubectl` command-line tool must be configured to communicate with your cluster.
 - Install Stash in your cluster following the steps [here](/docs/setup/README.md).
 - Install MariaDB addon for Stash following the steps [here](/docs/addons/mariadb/setup/install.md).
+- Install KubeDB operator in your cluster from [here](https://kubedb.com/docs/latest/setup).
 - If you are not familiar with how Stash backup and restore MariaDB databases, please check the following guide [here](/docs/addons/mariadb/overview.md).

 You have to be familiar with following custom resources: